 The Visual Report allows you to show model input and output next to the model itself.
-Pipes can be colored based on ranges of output values (or simply one specific value) to aid in your understanding of the modeled system's hydraulics.
+Pipes can also be colored based on ranges of output values (or simply one specific value) to aid in your understanding of the modeled system's hydraulics.

-Change to the Visual Report window by clicking on the Visual Report tab, choosing it from the Window menu, or pressing CTRL-I. This window allows you to integrate your text results with the graphic layout of your pipe network.
+➤ Change to the Visual Report window by clicking on the Visual Report tab, choosing it from the Window menu, or pressing CTRL-I. This window allows you to integrate your text results with the graphic layout of your pipe network.
+When the Visual Report window is first opened, the Visual Report Control will be opened automatically as is shown in Figure 2.21.
+If Visual Report Control is not open, it can be launched from the Toolbar or View menu.